berkeman/glansigt/_posts/2019-06-05-performance.markdown

 RAM](https://aws.amazon.com/blogs/aws/now-available-ec2-instances-with-4-tb-of-memory/)
 and even [12TB
 RAM](https://aws.amazon.com/blogs/aws/now-available-amazon-ec2-high-memory-instances-with-6-9-and-12-tb-of-memory-perfect-for-sap-hana/)(!).
-are available just a few mouse clicks away.
+have been available for a while.
 In general, more RAM is better, but even a small increase in RAM may improve performance.

 The nice thing is that more RAM may increase performance without any extra work (due to the disk buffering).
 In addition, data intensive